Shakespeare in Love: Home media and rights

 Initially, the film's home video releases were handled domestically by Disney's Buena Vista Home Entertainment (under the Miramax Home Entertainment banner), while outside the United States, home video releases were allocated to the film's international distributor Universal.
 The film was released on VHS and LaserDisc in the United States on August 10, 1999, by Miramax Home Entertainment, with a DVD following on December 7, 1999.
 In late 1999, the film received LaserDisc releases in Japan and Hong Kong.
 The Japanese and Hong Kong LaserDiscs were released by CIC Video, a joint venture created by Paramount and Universal to distribute their films outside North America.
 The Australian (Region 4) and British (Region 2) DVDs were released by Universal Pictures Home Entertainment.

 In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
 That month, the studio was taken over by private equity firm Filmyard Holdings.
 Filmyard licensed the home media rights for several Miramax titles to Lionsgate, and on January 31, 2012, Lionsgate released Shakespeare in Love on a domestic Blu-ray.
 In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
 This streaming deal included Shakespeare in Love, and ran for five years, eventually ending on June 1, 2016.

-Filmyard Holdings sold Miramax to Qatari company beIN Media Group during March 2016.
+Filmyard Holdings sold Miramax to Qatari company beIN Media Group in March 2016.
 In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
 This April 2020 deal included the U.S. rights to Shakespeare in Love, along with the rights to all other 700 titles from Miramax's library.
 The deal put Shakespeare in Love under the same corporate umbrella as its Oscar rival Saving Private Ryan, which Paramount co-released with DreamWorks, and later acquired full rights to after buying DreamWorks' live-action library in 2006.

 Paramount Home Entertainment reissued Shakespeare in Love on DVD and Blu-ray on January 12, 2021, with this being one of many Miramax titles that they reissued around this time.
 On September 22, 2020, Paramount Home Entertainment also released a four film DVD set which included Shakespeare in Love and three other Miramax-produced Gwyneth Paltrow films (Emma, Bounce and View from the Top).
 Additionally, they issued the film on a two-disc double feature DVD with Emma on February 23, 2021.
 In the United States, the film was made available on Paramount's subscription streaming service Paramount+, as well as on their free streaming service Pluto TV.